robbalmbra/RomBuilder/docker/README.md

 **Required**

-* BUILD_NAME - Used and passed within the lunch command, whereby BUILD_NAME is used within the context of the lunch command; e.g. `lunch BUILD_NAME_crownlte-userdebug`
+* BUILD_NAME - Used and passed within the lunch command, e.g `bootleggers`, whereby BUILD_NAME is used within the context of the lunch command; e.g. `lunch BUILD_NAME_crownlte-userdebug`
-* UPLOAD_NAME - Defines the folder name that mega uploads to; e.g `ROMS/UPLOAD_NAME/29-04-20/`
+* UPLOAD_NAME - Defines the folder name that mega uploads to; e.g `bootleggers` whereby UPLOAD_NAME is used within the output directory, e.g. `ROMS/UPLOAD_NAME/29-04-20/`
 * MEGA_USERNAME - Specifies username for mega upload CLI
 * MEGA_PASSWORD - Specifies password for mega upload CLI
 * DEVICES - Defines a list of devices that the build script will iterate over, seperated by a comma; e.g. `crownlte,starlte,star2lte`